 - •In the 2025 AI disclosures sample (n=24), announcements skew toward discovery/conversion and content/media use cases.
 Only one captured disclosure is explicitly framed as trust and safety.

-Most disclosures cluster in consumer-facing discovery and media experiences (assistants, conversational search, AI-generated descriptions and highlights).
-Operational AI exists too — but the disclosure emphasis is on what customers can see.
+Most disclosures cluster in consumer-facing discovery and media experiences: conversational search assistants, AI-generated listing descriptions and highlights, smart filtering, and personalized recommendations.
+Operational AI exists too — workflow automation, lead scoring, and data enrichment — but the disclosure emphasis is on what consumers can see and interact with.

 'Governance visibility' does not mean publishing a 40-page policy.
-It means being able to answer three questions quickly and credibly:
+It means being able to answer three questions quickly and credibly when an agent, regulator, or enterprise partner asks:

-- 1.**Where is AI in the loop?** (search, ranking, content creation, support, safety)
+- 1.**Where is AI in the loop?** Which portal surfaces — search, ranking, content creation, support, fraud detection — have AI making or influencing decisions?
+Which do not?

 What leaders should do next

-- •Adopt a minimum governance disclosure format for every AI surface that affects visibility or trust.
+- •**Adopt the minimum governance disclosure format** for every AI surface that affects visibility or trust.
+Start with the two or three highest-traffic features — search ranking and lead routing — where partner scrutiny is highest.

-- •Instrument 'representation incidents' as a new operational category (wrong summaries, wrong routing, hallucinated claims).
+- •**Instrument 'representation incidents'** as a new operational category: wrong summaries, wrong routing, hallucinated claims, demographic bias in personalized results.
+These are not edge cases; they are predictable outputs of AI at scale.

-- •Prepare explainability for paid vs organic vs personalized outputs — especially when AI is involved.
+- •**Prepare explainability for paid vs organic vs personalized outputs**, especially when AI is involved.
+The question 'did this listing rank because it paid or because AI decided it was relevant?' needs a credible answer before it becomes a dispute.